HumanCellAtlas/dcp-monitoring/README.md

 1. If this dashboard will be deployed once per environment, `cd` to `terrraform/modules/env-dashboards`
 1. Create a file of the format `<sys_name>-dashboard.tf`
 1. Go to Grafana and create a dashboard for one account or environment
-1. Go to the Grafana settings and copy the JSON in it.
+1. Go to your dashboard on Grafana, click settings, then JSON Model and copy the JSON into your terraform file
 1. Put the JSON in a local variable `<sys_name>-dashboard.tf`; remove the `"id"` key; for environment dashboards, namespace the `"uid"` key with `var.env` and the `"title"` key with the suffix ` [${upper(var.env)}]`
 1. Define the data sources you need that you might need according to the [Grafana data source API](http://docs.grafana.org/http_api/data_source/) in `datasources.tf`; define one variable for the name of the datasource of the format `<cloud>_<name>_datasource_name` and one variable of the format `<cloud>_<name>_datasource` with the JSON for the data source
 1. Replace `datasource` keys in your dashboard json with the name of your new data sources